Food Safety Management

 Active Managerial Control (AMC)

 The best thing a manager can do for their business is to take a preventative approach to food safety which is known as Active Managerial Control, or AMC.
-Managers should constantly monitor their business to prevent potential risks, and they should make sure their whole team has proper training and education about food safety.
+Managers should constantly monitor their business to prevent potential risks, then make sure their whole team has proper training and education about food safety.
 One of the most common risks to food safety is personal hygiene, so proper sanitation practices like frequent handwashing and wearing protective clothing while handling foods are crucial.

 Food Safety Management System (FSMS)